-Hot Rocks Investments plc: Director Shareholding
+Hot Rocks Investments plc: DIRECTOR SHAREHOLDING

-Hot Rocks Investments plc (HRIP) Hot Rocks Investments plc: Director Shareholding 05-Apr-2022 / 07:00 GMT/BST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+Hot Rocks Investments plc (HRIP) Hot Rocks Investments plc: DIRECTOR SHAREHOLDING 07-Apr-2022 / 18:00 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------